rnjstr/noborders/README.md

 # noborders
-HTML coding to remove page borders
+HTML/CSS coding to remove page borders.
+This is meant to be a template for eliminating borders from an HTML file to use it as a reference.